Call 24/7: +1 (800) 972-3282

 There are several types of server backups, including:

-Image backup.
 This type of backup creates a complete image of the server, including the operating system, applications, and data.
 This type of backup is useful for disaster recovery.
-And you can use them to restore the entire server to a previous state.
+You can use them to restore the entire server to a previous state.

 There are several common backup destinations for server backups, including: